eclipse-cognicrypt/hugo-website-sources/content/_index.md

 # Code Generation

 The Code Generation Feature of CogniCrypt is designed as a wizard that guides developers to select the correct cryptographic algorithms for their cryptographic task at hand.
 The wizard asks high level questions regarding the task and the data formats the developer needs to encrypt.
+The [user documentation](./documentation/codegen) discusses the wizard in more detail.

 <p align="center">